10 Referral Program Strategies to Steal

 The holiday season is the perfect opportunity to capitalize on (optimize) shoppers who are in the spirit.
 Penfold Motors took advantage of this opportunity by offering extra spending money to customers who refer a friend or family member to any of its dealerships by Christmas Eve.

 Why it works: People are in good spirits around the holidays and would be happy to earn a little extra spending money for gifts.
 The big banner ad on the Penfold ecommerce website is catchy, simple and emphasizes the bonus holiday dollar amount.

 Stitch Fix, a personal styling subscription service, is dedicated to customer happiness.
 The fashion service grew to $1 billion in revenue in less than 6 years and owes part of that success to its successful referral program.
 The dedicated landing page clearly guides the user through their first referral, earning $25 in Stitch Fix credit when the referral’s first order ships.

 Why it works: Stitch Fix removes all obstacles for the customer by clearly laying out the referral details.
 It’s consistent across each point of contact to ensure the referral experience is seamless.

-Always keep your customer front of mind when thinking about the referral program that will work best for your business.
+Always keep your customer (target audience) front of mind when thinking about the referral program that will work best for your business.
 Ask yourself if the incentive or reward makes sense for your customer and how it will reflect on them when they refer a friend.
-Ensure the process is simple, easy to understand and clear across all channels.
+Ensure the process is simple, easy to understand and clear across all marketing channels.